EBSA and School Refusal: A SENCO's Complete Guide

 EBSA is often wrongly handled like standard attendance issues, which increases learner distress.
 Schools struggle to help without knowing why the learner avoids school.
 Document the graduated approach promptly, or future support applications will fail (Reid, 1983).

-The following studies provide the evidence base underpinning the approaches described in this guide.
-Each is relevant to SENCOs designing assessment frameworks and intervention programmes for EBSA learners.
+The following studies underpin the assessment frameworks and intervention principles described in this guide.
+Each is directly relevant to SENCOs designing EBSA support.

 Understanding School Refusal: A Handbook for Professionals in Education, Health and Social Care View study ↗